Skip to content

 • A valid credit card (Google states that you will not be charged for the trial account)

-• A Solution chart downloaded from SoFy to your local file system; click on the Download Helm Chart (the download icon) found on the top right header of the Catalog Details page, or from the catalog card itself.
+• A Solution chart downloaded from Marketplace to your local file system; click on the Download Helm Chart (the download icon) found on the top right header of the Catalog Details page, or from the catalog card itself.

-• Details of the FlexNet license server that contain your entitlements to run the HCL Software included in your solution; alternatively, you can install a solution without these values, and add them later through the SoFy Console Settings, but some of the software may not be fully functional until that is done
+• Details of the FlexNet license server that contain your entitlements to run the HCL Software included in your solution; alternatively, you can install a solution without these values, and add them later through the Sandbox Admin Console Settings, but some of the software may not be fully functional until that is done

 • Your CLI secret for the HCL docker registry; instructions to obtain your CLI secret will be provided further down the documentation when it is needed